polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 for data consistency.

 Off-chain storage serves as a bridge for various off-chain worker threads to communicate to each others and between off-chain and on-chain logics.
+It can also be read using remote procedure calls (RPC) so it fits the use case of storing indefinitely growing data without over-consuming the on-chain storage.

 ## Off-Chain Indexing